|Return to Beginner's Corner index||Return to alabees.com|

 12. Robbing as the result of taking honey off or medicating.

-· It is unlikely that you will be robbing this late in the year but if you do take the following steps to help prevent the bees robbing each other:
+· It is unlikely that you will be taking surplus honey off this late in the year but if you do take the following steps to help prevent the bees robbing each other:

-· Help to place an entrance reducer ‘big side up’ in the entrance.
+· Place an entrance reducer ‘big side up’ in the entrance.

 · Make sure no other holes exist in the hive.